-- organization and development of a low cost supply chain; - creation of favourable conditions to enhance the development of aerospace industry enterprises in the region; - further development of aerospace research, aptitude and skill; - cooperation with universities of technology, which would promote new ideas and scientific research within the aerospace industry; - promotion of the Polish aerospace industry; - protection of enterprises and businesses in the aerospace industry; - influence on the Polish government's economic policy towards the aerospace industry and its domain.
+- creation of favourable conditions to enhance the development of aerospace industry enterprises in the region; - further development of aerospace research, aptitude and skill; - cooperation with universities of technology, which would promote new ideas and scientific research within the aerospace industry; - promotion of the Polish aerospace industry; - protection of enterprises and businesses in the aerospace industry; - influence on the Polish government's economic policy towards the aero-space industry and its domain.

-The Aviation Valley Association currently represents 50 companies within the region, with several others in the process of applying for membership.
+The Aviation Valley Association currently represents 72 companies within the region and employ over 20,000 experienced people.
 The structure of their cooperation is presented in the accompanying diagram.

-The latest actions of the association concern the P-4 sub-project, a Polish part of INTER-REG III C ADEP.
+The latest actions of the association concern the P-4 sub-project, a Polish part of INTERREG III C ADEP.
 The project has been targeted at the development and promotion of an innovation cluster for companies in the aviation sector within Podkarpackie Province.
 Its main tasks concern:

-- developing a specialized portal containing, among other items, a database of offers of enterprises related to aviation, and a database of research and personnel needs, - cooperation with SMEs, - intensive promotional activities such as conferences and participation in international venues,

-- implementing best practices from the partners' region in various fields of the cluster development, and - closer cooperation between R&D units and the SME sector.
+- developing a specialized portal containing, among other items, a database of offers of enterprises related to aviation, and a database of research and personnel needs, - cooperation with SMEs, - intensive promotional activities such as conferences and participation in international venues, - implementing best practices from the partners' region in various fields of the cluster development, and - closer cooperation between R&D units and the SME sector.